intergiro/developer-portal/docs/merchant/integration-guide/acquiring/overview.md

 ### 1. Test our API

-You are able to obtain test access to Intergiro Acquiring API, before you provided an PCI AoC or signed an agreement with Intergiro.
+You are able to obtain test access to Intergiro Acquiring API, prior to providing a PCI AoC or signing an agreement with Intergiro.
 To enable you to test, we will create a unique test merchant and provide you with private and public keys.

 To obtain test access, contact us at [acquiring@intergiro.com](mailto:acquiring@intergiro.com) with your company and contact information.